proxmox/proxmox-backup/docs/administration-guide.rst

   ...

-You can avoid having to enter the passwords by setting the environment variables ``PBS_PASSWORD`` and ``PBS_ENCRYPTION_PASSWORD``.
+You can avoid entering the passwords by setting the environment variables ``PBS_PASSWORD`` and ``PBS_ENCRYPTION_PASSWORD``.

 .. todo:: Explain master-key